shruti-harayan/shruti-harayan/README.md

 ### 👩‍💻 About Me:

 - 🎓 Passionate about building real-world tech solutions
-- 💬 Ask me about Python, C++, SQL, or Frontend Development
+- 💬 Ask me about Python, C++, SQL.
-- ☕ Fun Fact: I debug better with coffee!

 ---